-Thus, on 31.12.2021, the Audit & Risk Committee has the following structure: Korkmaz Ilkorur (President), Faik Onur Umut (member), Frederik Bernard Deiters (member).
+On 31.12.2022, the Audit & Risk Committee has the following structure: Korkmaz Ilkorur (President), Faik Onur Umut (member), Frederik Bernard Deiters (member).

 The Audit & Risk Committee is an advisory committee directly subordinated to the Board of Administrators and usually meets four times a year or whenever it is necessary.